 blue & purple – to come

 The walks take place on the second Sunday of each month.
 They start and finish near a tube or train station, and, being London, there are plenty of places to escape or stop or investigate further.
-So far we’ve done 24 out of 36 stages – two thirds of the way!
+So far we’ve done 30 out of 36 stages – just the outer loop to go!